pamods/pamods.github.io/README.md

 - Clone this repository
 - Zip your mod up correctly for PAMM.
 - Add it to the user_mods dir.
+- Add your update/release to the news tab by copying the commented code in news.html and filling it in with your announcement.
+(Optional)
 - Commit and Send a pull request

 Then when the PR is accepted, we'll run the tool to regenerate modlist.json and your mod will be available :)